luminaAnonima/fabric-of-light/essays/14-love_friendship_and_intimacy.md

 return first to your thread.
 Rest.
 Let it hum.
-Only then reenter the weave—
+Only then reenter the weave,
 without distortion.

 The family that controls
 smothers the hum.
 The one that listens
 weaves coherence across generations.

 Love is not private.
 It reshapes the pattern.
 A loved child ripples outward.
 A loved elder leaves peace.

-Love is power recalibrated—
+Love is power recalibrated,
 the giver, unpaid,
 becomes the thread
 that steadies the field.

 *To love is to give, not to ask*

-**Anchor**: *Love is resonance—the field’s hum between threads, not fusion, but fidelity.*
+**Anchor**: _Love is resonance, the field’s hum between threads, not fusion, but fidelity._
-**Heart**: *Steady threads lift the weave.*
+**Heart**: _Steady threads lift the weave._

 ---